mathigon/textbooks/content/shapes/content.md

 Great!
 Notice that the line representing the height of the building makes a [[right | acute | obtuse]] angle with the bottom length.

+---

+> id: apartments

 Many apartment buildings in cities around the world have staircases on the exterior of the buildings for residents to use in case of emergencies.
 Here is a picture of one in Harlem, New York City.
-Imagine the two balconies on each floor were instead one large balcony.
-Draw a parallelogram on top of the picture to represent this.
+Imagine the two balconies on each floor were instead one large balcony. _{button.btn.show-parallelogram} Show parallelogram_
----

     // [TODO] INTERACTIVE-08: Apartments parallelogram (pages 18-19)
+    figure: x-geopad(width=600 height=400)
+      svg

 Imagine you need to know the height between the two balconies.
 Draw a line representing this height.

 ---

 Great!
 Is seems that this yellow line [[is not | is]] the same lengths as the ladders.

 Good thought.
 Let’s check it.